Yakimych/articles/when-typescript-lies/README.md

 ![Intellisense provides potentially unreliable type information](https://user-images.githubusercontent.com/5010901/61309186-0176d500-a7f2-11e9-91ab-02454ca65683.png)

 The compiler and typechecker will be even more happy to confirm that the types are correct, and it is safe to use the returned Promise wherever the function is called.
-Moreover, a whole chain of function calls that depends on the initial typing is going to look good all the way down to the UI, where we enthusiastically map over the `users` array (_cough_ undefined _cough_) and get a runtime crash &mdash; just like we would with good old JavaScript.
+Moreover, a whole chain of function calls that depends on the initial typing is going to look good all the way down to the UI, where we enthusiastically map over the `users` array (_\*cough\*_ undefined _\*cough\*_) and get a runtime crash &mdash; just like we would with good old JavaScript.

 ![An object that cannot be undefined according to the type system is undefined at runtime](https://user-images.githubusercontent.com/5010901/61309132-edcb6e80-a7f1-11e9-9893-b8cf525029be.png)

 What's even more disturbing is that depending on the journey of the `users` through the codebase, it might (or might not) be rather tricky to trace the origin of the error once we encounter the runtime crash.
 For example, in case of an array, the variable can be passed around freely from function call to function call &mdash; not just ignoring, but essentially hiding the problem with the incorrect type, until at some point we finally decide to map over it.
-While this is (_totally_...?) normal for JavaScript, where we're used to this kind of stuff and just patiently wait for it to crash in runtime, with TypeScript it's even more annoying, because of the expectations that the type system is supposed to help deal with exactly such kind of problems.
+While this is (_\*totally\*_...?) normal for JavaScript, where we're used to this kind of stuff and just patiently wait for it to crash in runtime, with TypeScript it's even more annoying, because of the expectations that the type system is supposed to help deal with exactly this sort of problems.

 ## When TypeScript lies &mdash; JSON.parse()

 At first glance, since we have full control over what we `JSON.stringify` and later `JSON.parse` of the frontend, this shouldn't be as much of a problem as when receiving data from external sources.
-However, there are unpleasant gotchas, such as in the example below.
+However, there are certain unpleasant gotchas one might be unlucky to run into, such as in the example below.
 Let's say we have a type with a `Date` field:

 ```ts
 type SomeEvent = {